U. RENEÉ HALL

 Chief of Police

-Under Chief Hall’s leadership, the department has engaged innovative recruitment strategies, which include working with the independent school districts and local colleges to generate a student pipeline, and internship program.
-She has increased internal accessibility to her office, and overseen several General Order and policy changes within the department.
+Under Chief Hall’s leadership, the department has implemented 5 strategic priorities: crime reduction, increased recruitment, advanced officer development, improved organizational effectiveness, and enhanced community relationships.
+In addition, Chief Hall has engaged the independent school districts and local colleges to generate a student pipeline, and internship program.
+She has increased internal accessibility to her office, and has overseen several General Order and policy changes within the department.

 Chief Hall is an accomplished and highly dedicated law enforcement executive with more than 18 years of experience to include 12 years at the management and executive level at the Detroit Police Department.
-Her career began in Detroit, Michigan with a community of 700,000 people and approximately 3,100 sworn and civilian employees.
-She commanded the largest Bureau that included the Neighborhood Policing Bureau, East & West Patrol Bureaus, Downtown Division, and Metropolitan Division with more than two-thirds of the total employees and a Bureau budget of 137 million dollars.
+Her career began in Detroit, Michigan, where she commanded the largest Bureau which included the Neighborhood Policing Bureau, East & West Patrol Bureaus, Downtown Division, and Metropolitan Division.

 Her educational accomplishments include completion of the FBI National Academy, Major Cities Chiefs Executive Leadership Institute (PELI IV), two Masters of Science degrees in Security Administration and Intelligence Analysis, from the University of Detroit Mercy, and a Bachelor of Science degree in Criminal Justice from Grambling State University.